prashant0493/Resume/resume.rst

 Education
 ------------

        + Bachelor of Engineering, Information Technology, from Smt.
-Kashibai Navle college of Engineering, Pune with first class, 2015 (Aggregate: 58%)
+Kashibai Navle college of Engineering, Pune with first class, 2015

        + HSC from Shivaji college, 2011 (Aggregate: 81.67%)